Searchers recover personal possessions from collapse rubble - News Break

 "We would like to get that necklace back," Rodriguez said.
 "They loved those necklaces.”

-The girls' parents, Anaely Rodriguez and Marcus Guara, also died in the June 24 collapse of the Champlain Towers South that killed at least 95 people and left 14 unaccounted for.
+The girls' parents, Anaely Rodriguez and Marcus Guara, also died in the June 24 collapse of the Champlain Towers South that killed at least 94 people and left 22 missing.
 They were among the first recovered from the rubble.
 The girls were buried in the same coffin last week, Emma wearing her necklace.

 As they search through tons of broken concrete and twisted rebar for more remains, authorities are also trying to recover keepsakes for families that have lost relatives and for surviving residents of the building.
 They have set up a database for people to upload information about missing property.